 1 lime cut into wedges

 According to Mexican tradition, light seafood tacos are a lunchtime affair, while antojitos are to be eaten at dinner time.

-For grilling: place steak on grill and cook approximately 5 minutes.
-Flip steak and cook for 4-7 more minutes depending on desired level of doneness.
-Remove steak from grill, cover with foil and let rest for 5 minutes.
+- First, place the steak on the grill and cook approximately 5 minutes.
+Then flip the steak and cook for 4-7 more minutes depending on the desired level of doneness.
+Remove steak from the grill, cover with foil and let rest for 5 minutes.

-For broiling: place steak on a broiler pan and place on top rack of oven, about 5-6 inches from heating element.
-Broil for 5-7 minutes on each side depending on desired level of doneness.
-Remove from oven, cover pan with foil, and let rest for 5 minutes.
+- Place steak on a broiler pan and place on the top rack of oven, about 5-6 inches from the heating element.
+Broil for 5-7 minutes on each side depending on the desired level of doneness.
+Remove it from oven, cover the pan with foil, and let it rest for 5 minutes.

-For more kid-friendly cooking inspiration follow @mondaynightmeals on Instagram.
+For more kid-friendly cooking inspiration check out @mondaynightmeals on Instagram.